lebowitz/Bandit/README.md

 ###Testing

-The included sample project DemoApp shows a site which is configured for Banhammer.
-DemoAttack is a web load test to test making repeated requests from the same ip.
+The included sample project DemoApp shows a site which is configured for Banhammer.  `DemoAttack/Attack.loadtest` helps make repeated requests from the same IP.
+Requests count toward then ban: (1) when the either don't match TrustedIpRegex, or (2) have the `Banhammer.Test` querystring variable set.

 ###Configuration